storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

 {% callout type="info" %}
   **Time Saving Tip**

-  You can combine the creation of the file and modifying the permissions in a single shell command (insert your credential information):
+  You can combine the creation of the file and securing permissions on the file in a single shell command (insert your credential details):

   ```shell
   #terminal